Ideapersie/FinalProject_KCL/README.md

 python -m pytest -q
 ```

-240 tests, ~95 seconds, **no model or dataset download required** — a mock backend
+The suite runs in ~100 seconds with **no model or dataset download required**: a
-supplies deterministic text and synthetic logit distributions.
-Coverage spans
+mock backend supplies deterministic text and synthetic logit distributions.
-configuration merging, retrieval ranking and index round-trips, every gate's
+Coverage spans configuration merging, retrieval ranking and index round-trips,
-threshold and abstain behaviour, ensemble voting and degraded-mode fallback,
+every gate's threshold and abstain behaviour, ensemble voting and degraded-mode
-scoring, and the resumable run driver.
+fallback, scoring, and the resumable run driver.

 The drift-guard test skips rather than fails when `results/raw_logs/` is absent, so
 confirm it actually ran if you are verifying reported numbers.